 A case of non-paternity

 These genetic analyses confirmed some observations, but also identified further discrepancies!
-The Y-DNA STR marker tests confirmed most of the paternal lineage of the Earls of Königsfeld, (as per the family tree shown below), but also identified a case of non-paternity.
+The Y-DNA STR marker tests confirmed most of the paternal lineage of the Earls of Königsfeld, (as per the family tree shown below).
+But they also identified a case of non-paternity.

-Historical records state that Georg Josef is the son of Josef Wilheim.
-However, the Y-DNA analysis confirmed that Georg Josef is not from the same paternal lineage as the other Earls of Königsfeld.
+According to historical records Georg Josef is the son of Josef Wilheim.
+But, the Y-DNA analysis confirmed that Georg Josef is not from the same paternal lineage as the other Earls of Königsfeld.

-It is unlikely that an individual not from the House of Königsfeld would have been buried here.
-Hence, Georg Josef is most likely the result of adultery between Josef Wilhelm’s wife and an unidentified man.
+It’s highly unlikely that someone not from the House of Königsfeld would have been buried here.
+So the more likely scenario is that Josef Wilhelm was not Georg Josef’s father.
+He was the result of adultery between Josef Wilhelm’s wife and an unidentified man.

-These genetic analyses confirmed the female gender of skeleton Ma 1, but also identified another skeleton as a young female (designated as Ma 32).
+DNA analyses also confirmed that the skeleton Ma 1 belonged to a female.
+They also identified another skeleton as a young female (designated as Ma 32).
 Archaeologists had assumed this skeleton was Karl Albrecht, a young male who died at just 13 years of age, but the genetics prove otherwise.

 So where do these two females fit in the Königsfeld family tree?
 Autosomal STR analyses indicate that the young female (Ma 32) was a daughter of the adult female (Ma 1) and Georg Josef.
-So she was actually a sister of Karl Albrecht who was supposedly buried at the St. Margaretha’s Church.
+This means she was a sister of Karl Albrecht and was buried at the St. Margaretha’s Church.